wadelau/wadelau.github.io/hanjst/hanjst-debug.md

 ```
 Similar compatible measures include **foreach**, **foreachelse**, **whileelse**. **forelse**.
 Because these keywords are not built-in keywords in pure JavaScript source codes.

-These keywords and their usages will be discussed in detail in following sections.
+These keywords and their usages will be discussed in detail in the following sections.

 **3. Errors**